j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/vm_setup.md

 tar -xzf elfryd_client_certs.tar.gz
 ```

 The certificates will be extracted to a `client_certs` directory containing the CA certificate required for TLS connections.

-## VM Sizing Recommendations

-For a production environment, we recommend the following VM specifications:

-- **CPU**: 2 vCPUs minimum
-- **RAM**: 2GB minimum, 4GB recommended for heavier loads
-- **Disk**: 32GB minimum, SSD recommended
-- **Network**: Standard networking with public IP

-For development or testing, a smaller VM with 1 vCPU and 1GB RAM may be sufficient.
+Use this in your MQTT clients to establish secure connections over TLS.

 ## Security Considerations

+- Consider implementing IP restrictions for the management ports
 - Keep your API key secure - it provides access to all protected endpoints
-- Regularly update your Ubuntu VM to patch security vulnerabilities
-- Consider implementing IP restrictions for the management ports
-- Enable Azure Security Center for additional security monitoring
+- Rotate your API key periodically with the `restart.sh` script
 - Rotate TLS certificates periodically (can be done using the `cleanup.sh` and `install.sh` scripts)

 ## Troubleshooting VM Issues